zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-operator.md

 A new instance of the NGINX Ingress Controller will be deployed by the NGINX Ingress Operator in the `default` namespace with default parameters.

 To configure other parameters of the NginxIngressController resource, check the [documentation](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/v1.2.1/docs/nginx-ingress-controller.md).

+**Note:** Some users reported an `OOMkilled` error when they deployed the NGINX Ingress Operator in a large cluster with multiple namespaces and Kubernetes objects.
+This is due to the helm operator caching every Kubernetes object in the cluster, and thus consuming too much system memory.
+If you encounter this issue, consider setting the operator to only watch one namespace.
+If watching multiple namespaces is required in your use case, try manually increasing the memory limit for the operator.
+Note that the value might be overwritten after a release update.
+We are working with the OpenShift team to resolve this issue.